 There is no doubt that POA&Ms can be confusing.
 What they are, when you create an action item, how you manage your POA&Ms, how they relate to other aspects of your cyber security program, and of course, how to specifically manage POA&Ms for CMMC compliance are all leaving members of the DIB scratching their heads.
-This brief gives high level answers to all those questions.
+This brief gives high level answers to all those questions and offers practical guidance on how CMMC gap remediation and your POA&M program work together on the path to certification.

 POA&M stands for Plan of Action and Milestones.
 Effectively, a single POA&M represents the steps an organization needed to take to close the gap on a particular cybersecurity control that does not currently meet a specific requirement or objective related to a security framework, in this case we will be discussing CMMC specifically.